 Oradent’s pleasant, friendly office staff will make your visits to our practice as painless and comfortable as possible.
 This starts with the very first one.

 If you are anxious or afraid of dentist’s appointments, we will address and do everything we can to mitigate your concerns.
 Our dentists and staff are very good at explaining how dental procedures relate to your general health.
 Taking good care of oral health is an investment in general health.
-As soon as you experience a dental health problem, you should contact a dentist.
+As soon as you experience a dental health problem, you should contact a dentist on Lincoln Ave.
 For more information about the services we at Oradent Associates provide, please call us today.
 We look forward to hearing from you!